shaperones0/Items-4-Clean/README.md

 see https://github.com/Laudanum-dev/Items-4-Clean/projects for all plans about this package
 # features:
 * __quarter stairs__: allows to climb up 1/4 of voxel. has 3 different skins (standard/glass/grating), accepts inputs pretty much the same way as original stairs item. see it's [project page](https://github.com/Laudanum-dev/Items-4-Clean/projects/2) for plans and improvements on this item
-* __world portal__: allows to create seamless connection between the remote parts of chamber. accepts inputs to be closed/open
+* __world portal__: allows to create seamless connection between the remote parts of chamber. accepts inputs to be closed/open. if you want to use the removed input and output system then take all the needed files from [f38ec17](https://github.com/Laudanum-dev/Items-4-Clean/tree/f38ec17f37a8f92b3d4a6948ac501e4fe8958ee3)
 # changelog:
+* 22.08.21 - added world portal.
 * 22.08.21 - changed project structure, added editor model for `quarter-stairs`. see [f37fcde](https://github.com/Laudanum-dev/Items-4-Clean/tree/f37fcde7d1e3277ecac8aeed430ae14ef10f7021) for more details about things prior to this point
 * 17.08.21 - improved quarter stairs: added grating skin, made the top generated from tiles below.
 * 15.08.21 - added quarter stairs. see [b6d1b09](https://github.com/Laudanum-dev/Items-4-Clean/tree/b6d1b0983dd713aa54d6a2b3a8fc041a121f6559) for more details at this point